Educate. Spread the Word. Donate.

-Use the New $6000 Senior Tax Deduction to Support Your Values and Reduce the Harm of the One Big Beautiful Bill Act
+Use the new $6000 Senior Tax Deduction to support your values and reduce the harm of the OBBBA

 We are calling the campaign “Take THIS Bait — But Don’t Get Hooked.”
 It offers people who are unable to march and protest an action they can do from home.
 And provides those who can protest and march a way to take their activism further.
 People over and under 65, people with money and without, can find at least one action that Supports Their Values and suits their means.